-- 1. Select and install the appropriate grips for the load cell that will be used (see Tension Test Setup in Appendix C: Device Handling and Test Setup for more details) - 2.
-Jog the actuator using Actuator Control until the grips are sufficiently far apart or enter the desired size and select Move to Specified Size .
+- 1. Select a spring with an appropriate clamping force for the specimen being tested (see Appendix G for more details). - 2.
+Jog the actuator using Actuator Control until the grips are sufficiently far apart or enter the desired size and select Move to Specified Size 😚.